Table Of Contents

 • Date Modified - message received date.

-• Comments - message recipients.
+• To - message To recipients.

 • Click on OK.